ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 3. The RS computes a first token hash associated with the access token, as defined in {{sec-token-hash-output}}.

-   In particular, the RS assumes that the Client received the access token in an AS-to-Client response encoded in JSON (see {{sec-token-hash-input-c-as-json}}).
+   In particular, the RS assumes that the client received the access token in an AS-to-Client response encoded in JSON (see {{sec-token-hash-input-c-as-json}}).
 Hence, HASH_INPUT is TOKEN_INFO.

    After that, the RS stores the computed token hash as associated with the access token.

 4. The RS computes a second token hash associated with the access token, as defined in {{sec-token-hash-output}}.

-   In particular, the RS assumes that the Client received the access token in an AS-to-Client response encoded in CBOR (see {{sec-token-hash-input-c-as-cbor}}).
+   In particular, the RS assumes that the client received the access token in an AS-to-Client response encoded in CBOR (see {{sec-token-hash-input-c-as-cbor}}).
 Hence, HASH_INPUT is the binary representation of HASH_INPUT_TEXT, which in turn is the base64url-encoded text string that encodes TOKEN_INFO.

    After that, the RS stores the computed token hash as associated with the access token.

-The RS skips step 3 only if it is certain that all its pertaining access tokens are provided to any Client by means of AS-to-Client responses encoded as CBOR messages.
+The RS skips step 3 only if it is certain that all its pertaining access tokens are provided to any client by means of AS-to-Client responses encoded as CBOR messages.
 Otherwise, the RS MUST perform step 3.

-The RS skips step 4 only if it is certain that all its pertaining access tokens are provided to any Client by means of AS-to-Client responses encoded as JSON messages.
+The RS skips step 4 only if it is certain that all its pertaining access tokens are provided to any client by means of AS-to-Client responses encoded as JSON messages.
 Otherwise, the RS MUST perform step 4.

 If the RS performs both step 3 and step 4 above, then the RS MUST store, maintain, and rely on both token hashes as associated with the access token, consistent with what is specified in {{sec-handling-token-hashes}}.

-{{sec-seccons-two-hashes-jwt}} discusses how computing and storing both token hashes neutralizes an attack against the RS, where a dishonest Client can induce the RS to compute a token hash different from the correct one.
+{{sec-seccons-two-hashes-jwt}} discusses how computing and storing both token hashes neutralizes an attack against the RS, where a dishonest client can induce the RS to compute a token hash different from the correct one.

 ## Computing the Token Hash # {#sec-token-hash-output}